dockur/windows-arm/readme.md

 ...
   ```

-  Use `/disk1` if you want it to become your main drive, and use `/disk2` and higher to add them as further drives.
+  Use `/disk1` if you wanted to becoming your main drive, and use `/disk2` and higher, adding them as further drives.

 ### How do I pass-through a USB device?

-  To pass-through a USB device, first lookup its vendor and product id via the `lsusb` command, then add them to your compose file like this:
+  Passing-through USB device?
+First lookup your vendor and product id via the `lsusb` command, then add them in your compose file like this:

   ```yaml
   environment: